Meet Our Team

 John Peters

-John is an even-energy kind of therapist who provides a neutral place for families to learn how to become a team when facing stressful challenges—everyone has a position to play!
-He has experience in developmental and intellectual disabilities in various settings such as state agencies, schools, and private practice.
-John provides psychoeducation and relational cognitive behavioral therapy (CBT) and supports families in sessions by utilizing movement and games that teach connection, regulation, and communication.
+John is an even-energy kind of therapist who provides a neutral place for families to learn how to become a team when facing stressful challenges.
+Everyone has a position to play!
+He has experience working with developmental and intellectual disabilities in a variety of settings, including state agencies, schools, and private practice.
+John provides psychoeducation and relational cognitive behavioral therapy (CBT), supporting children, adolescents, adults, and families through movement, games, and practical interventions that strengthen connection, regulation, and communication.
+He also provides Parent Education and FCLC’s Focused Parenting Program for parents seeking greater understanding and practical strategies to support their neurodivergent children.
+John also offers an adapted SPACE protocol to help parents support children experiencing significant anxiety.

 Fun fact: John enjoys coaching youth in baseball.